TUDB-Labs/MixLoRA/README.md

 | **MixLoRA** | 2.9%         | 77.7  | 58.1  | 72.7  | 81.6 | 83.2 | 78.0 | 93.1   | 76.8  | **77.6** |
 | **MixDoRA** | 2.9%         | 77.5  | 58.2  | 72.6  | 80.9 | 82.2 | 80.4 | 90.6   | 83.4  | **78.2** |

 The table above presents the performance of MixLoRA and compares these results with outcomes obtained by employing LoRA and DoRA for fine-tuning.
 The results demonstrate that the language model with MixLoRA achieves commendable performance across all evaluation methods.
-All methods are fine-tuned and evaluated with [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) on m-LoRA, with all metrics reported as accuracy.
+All methods are fine-tuned and evaluated with [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) on MoE-PEFT, with all metrics reported as accuracy.

 <div align="left"><img src="https://raw.githubusercontent.com/TUDB-Labs/MixLoRA/main/assets/Optimization.png" width=60%"></div>